 My boys’ favorite vacation question is not “Are we there yet?”
 It’s “What are we doing next, Mom?”
 Childish impatience means you probably shouldn’t risk planning on the road or roaming around hoping to stumble across a family landmark.
 Before we left Los Angeles, I decided what sites we would see, when we would see them and how we were going to find each destination.

 Fortunately, my ancestors were prominent settlers, frontiersmen, politicians and soldiers.
 I was able to consult historical references, including a book written by three descendants, detailing their lives in the Shenandoah Valley.
 I also met several distant cousins in online genealogy forums, some of whom had visited Virginia.
-You can connect with your distant cousins using free Web sites such as GenForum <www.genforum.com> and Ancestry.com <boards.ancestry.com>.
+You can connect with your distant cousins using Ancestry and other genealogy websites.

 I used my research resources, information from my friends in Virginia and the auto club’s travel-planning service to piece together a road map and a list of must-see landmarks, monuments and graveyards.
 I booked tickets for Colonial Williamsburg and made motel reservations about six weeks ahead of time, again relying on friends for referrals of kid-friendly places with pools and adjoining restaurants.

 It’s amazing what you’ll find out if you just take the time to ask, and people tend to be more accommodating and helpful than we usually realize.
 I found the Augusta County Historical Society online and wrote to request information, maps, tips and advice.
 The group’s president was friendly and helpful, sending me addresses, contact information, book recommendations and websites on the area’s historic downtown, as well as links to general Staunton visitor information.
 She even talked me into becoming a member!